What are the sources of wastewater?

 Brackish groundwater treatment by reverse osmosis has become a universally proven method to providing large amounts of clean, potable water to municipalities, businesses, and many industries that require fresh water for a vast array of uses and applications.By far the biggest use of fresh water sources is for irrigation purposes and raising livestock—and it accounts for 69 percent of fresh [...]

-What is the advantage of desalination?
-List of advantages of desalination:It provides people with potable water (clean & fresh drinking water).It provides water to the agricultural industry.The water quality is safe (not dangerous or hazardous to any living thing).It uses tried-and-tested technology (the method is proven and effective).It would preserve current freshwater supplies.Unlimited ocean water as source.Independent of changing factors.Plants are safely [...]
+What are the advantages of desalination?
+Advantages of desalination:Provides people with potable water (clean & fresh drinking water).Provides water to the agricultural industry.Water quality is safe (not dangerous or hazardous to any living thing).Uses tried-and-tested technology (the method is proven and effective).Helps preserve current freshwater supplies.Unlimited ocean water as source.Independent of changing factors.Plants are safely [...]

 Desalination is the removing of salt and minerals from sea water to make it suitable for human consumption & industrial use.
 This is mostly by employing reverse osmosis to force salt water through membranes that allow water molecules to pass but blocks the molecules of salt & minerals.In other terms, desalination changes sea water into [...]